Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 Unfortunately, overheating oil problem is likely to be an expensive fix.
 This is far too intricate to fix at home, even for mechanically-minded individuals.

 If you’re lucky, all you’ll need is a transmission fluid top-up or change.
-A basic transmission oil change should cost around $200 – a top-up will, of course, be much cheaper.
+A simple transmission oil change should cost around $200 – a top-up will, of course, be much cheaper.

-This isn’t advised.
+This isn’t recommended.
 It’s more likely to be $200 down the drain than an effective fix.

 There’s more to it than captivating, disappearing ATF.
 If the oil has leaked out, where has it gone?
 Your topped-up transmission will simply leak again.